Helping you grow closer to God

 You know, when’s the last time you had a deep conversation and your husband said, “You know, I’m feeling kind of alone and vulnerable and I just feel like I want God to hold me.”

-That sounds like you’re not a real man.
-And the fact of the matter is, I’ll guarantee your husband feels lonely and like he longs for God to hold him and longs that there’s someone who’s big and powerful and strong and accepting.
+I’ll guarantee your husband feels lonely and like he longs for God to hold him and longs that there’s someone who’s big and powerful and strong and accepting.

 Because you know what?
 He has all the same struggles and all the fears you do.
 But we’ve grown up in a world where real men are macho men.